BLUE HORIZON, BOOK 4

 Whatever it was she went to get, he could do nothing but wait, so he crossed the busy street to the park and decided to have a look around.
 When he reached the curb, he stuck his hands into the pockets of his trousers and strolled over to the water fountain.
 There were many people about the park, from young children with their mothers, business partners discussing deals, to the elderly getting fresh air in the autumn sun.

 A pair of pre-teen boys on bicycles pedaled past him, and Max watched them with interest.
 He had only been on a bicycle once before on Crescentis, and knew it was an efficient way to get around.
-Considering how many times he had to walk everywhere or rent a cab whenever they landed in a new city, getting a bike to store on the ship might be a good investment.
+Considering how many times he had to walk everywhere or rent a cab whenever they landed in a new city, he wondered if getting a bike to store on the ship might be a good investment.

 He stretched his arms and felt lazy.
-He didn’t want to just sit around and wait for Lori to return, however, so he decided to stroll along the asphalt walkways through the park.
+He didn’t want to just sit around and wait for Lori to return, however, so he decided to stroll along the paved walkways through the park.
 If the bunny returned and needed to find him, they both carried their DataComs.

 Max passed several food vendors, but he was not yet hungry.
 Renny would have stopped at each of the self-contained carts, he thought to himself with a smile.
 He’d never seen any single person eat as much as the cheetah did, and this included everyone he had ever seen at The Wild Star restaurant where he grew up.